afozbek/100-days-of-code/r1-log.md

 ### R1D41

 Today I looked at Exception Handling in Java.
 I also looked at Pass-by-value and Pass-by-reference approach in java and I learned that java uses pass-by-value approach

+### R1D42

+Today I started to learn Servlets in Java.
+And I also looked at collections.